 A. Generally, court fines are not dischargeable.
 This means even if you filed bankruptcy the court could still come after you for the money after the case was finished.
 One option you do have is a chapter 13.
 This is a repayment plan.
 You’d end up paying the court fines in full, but you’d get five years to do it.

 However, chapter 13 requires regular income.
 You’ll have to wait until you have predictable monthly income to get into a chapter 13.
 I wish I had a better solution for you, it’s a tough situation.

 Q. I received a letter from my finance company for my car.
 They asked if I plan to reinstate and resume making post-petition payments as agreed in my contract.
 If so, I need to pay the past due amount and all subsequent payments.
 If not, they want to file a Motion for Relief from Stay.
 Can you explain to me what all this means?

 A. Anytime you fall behind on car payments, the creditor can repossess the car.
 Bankruptcy doesn’t really change anything because the property is “secured.”
-The creditor has the same rights in bankruptcy as they had before the case was filed, the only difference is they have to ask the Bankruptcy Court for permission to repo the car once you file a Bankruptcy case.
+The creditor has the same rights in bankruptcy as they had before the case was filed, the only difference is they have to ask the Court for permission to repossess the car once you file.